-Nothing says "farmhouse" more than exposed wood ceiling beams.
+Nothing says "farmhouse" more than exposed wood ceiling beams as proven by this Elizabeth Roberts design.
 Don't you agree?
-So don't be shy, reveal those beautiful beams.
-If your kitchen doesn't already have exposed beams, no worries — you can add decorative ceiling beams with an ambitious DIY project.
+So don't be shy, reveal those beautiful wood beams.
+If your kitchen ceiling doesn't already have them, no worries — you can add a decorative version with the help of this ambitious DIY project.

 12. Consider adding an area rug.

-Incorporating an area rug in the kitchen is all the rage right now.
-And since farmhouse kitchens are all about comfy vibes, we think that these two are the perfect pair.
+Incorporating an area rug in the kitchen, like the runner used in this Studio McGee design, is all the rage right now.
+And since farmhouse kitchens are all about comfy vibes, we think that these two make the perfect pair.
 Trust us, your toes will thank you!

 13. Infuse a hint of elegance with brass hardware.

-Brass details — such as cabinet hardware, faucets, and light fixtures — will bring a delicate elegance to your kitchen.
-The contrast between the more rustic finishes (typically seen with farmhouse style), and the warm gleaming reflection of brass, is a beautiful sight to see.
+Brass details — such as the cabinet hardware, faucet, and light fixtures selected by Box Street Design — will bring a sense of elegance to your kitchen.
+The contrast between more rustic finishes (typically seen with farmhouse style), and the warm gleaming reflection of brass, is a beautiful sight to see.